One thing I know about Anne is that she hates going to work these days.

 Isn’t it also hard to feel invisible, unvalued at the place where you spend five days of your week, at least (likely more than) 8 hours of your precious time each day, week after week?

 All things being equal then if situation A and B were both hard, wouldn’t it make sense to go and do the one that has at least the chance of getting you to a better situation?

-But nothing is as painful as staying somewhere you don’t belong.
+But so is staying somewhere you don’t belong.